dividuum/info-beamer/doc/manual.md

 ### util.resource\_loader(table\_of\_filenames)

-Creates a magic resource loader that will load the resources from the given filenames and put them in global variables.
+Creates a resource loader that will load the resources from the given filenames and put them in global variables.
 It also keeps them updated if files change.
 Example usage: